toliver38/coun7er/countermeasures/CM0125_ResetAndMonitorAdmincountAttribute.md

 ### Monitor for attempts to reset the adminCount attribute from PowerShell

-- Monitor all process commandlines containing `admincount`.
+- Monitor all process command lines containing `admincount`.
-- Monitor all process commandlines containing `set-aduser`.
+- Monitor all process command lines containing `set-aduser`.

 ## Associated Techniques